 While debts can be easily abused, it isn’t necessarily bad.
 Making a few smart lifestyle decisions and maintaining some discipline can keep it under control.

 Borrowing to pay for a home, for example, can be good.
 You gain equity as you pay down your loan or mortgage.
-Also, your mortgage interest can be deductible on your income taxes.
+Also, your mortgage interest can be deductible from your income taxes.

 On the other hand, relying on debt to sustain your lifestyle is like playing the lottery to fund retirement.
 The math is overwhelmingly against you.